 “It never hurts to try and haggle your way into getting a better deal,” she said.
 “Of course, you shouldn’t negotiate if you haven’t done your research on what competitors are offering or you’re not prepared to make your case for why you should be paying less.”

-Tips for negotiating your cable and internet bill
+7 Tips for negotiating a lower internet bill

 Once you’re on the phone, here are some tips for negotiating for a lower cable bill: